ncn6mq/personal_site/_drafts/2014-12-19-technical-interviews-are-a-joke.markdown

 Here are a few funny "patterns" I've noticed in the tech hiring process.

-1. Jumping straigt into technical questions without so much as glancing at my resume or any of the projects I've worked on.
+1. Jumping straight into technical questions without so much as glancing at my resume or any of the projects I've worked on.
-2. Not accepting a solution that differed from the solution they expected to see.
-What made things worse is that they insisted their solution was ~O(n^2) when in fact the problem was NP-hard.
+2. Not accepting a solution that differed from the solution they expected to see (what made things worse is that they insisted their solution was ~O(n^2) when in fact the problem was NP-hard.)
 3. Similarly, expecting a keyword answer related to a specific technology without understanding the general problem domain.
 (As an example, I was once asked a question about how to prevent state conflict